microsoft/vscode-chrome-debug/README.md

 General things to try if you're having issues:
 * Ensure `webRoot` is set correctly if needed
 * If sourcemaps are enabled, try setting `sourceRoot` to be a file URL. `sourceRoot` is a property in the .map file which is usually specified in your project's build config.
 * Close other running instances of Chrome - if Chrome is already running, the extension may not be able to attach, when using launch mode.
-Chrome can even stay running in the background when all its windows are closed, which will interfere.
+Chrome can even stay running in the background when all its windows are closed, which will interfere - check the taskbar or kill the process if necessary.
 * Ensure nothing else is using port 9222, or specify a different port in your launch config
 * Check the console for warnings that this extension prints in some cases when it can't attach
 * Ensure the code in Chrome matches the code in Code.
 Chrome may cache an old version.